prichard26/Human-Aware-Autonomous-Navigation-HAN-System/README.md

 3. **Configure the Project**:

    Ensure that all paths in `config.py` are correctly set to match your environment, especially if you're using custom data paths or models.

+   Ensure that any part that starts with # CHANGE is modified to the correct paths of your interest.

 4. **Run the Project**: